-- The pilot in command may not move the aircraft without instructing passengers to fasten their seat belts and shoulder harnesses (when installed) before doing so.
+- The pilot in command may not move the aircraft without instructing passengers to fasten their seat belts and shoulder harnesses—if installed—before doing so.

-- A child under the age of two may be held by an adult (WARNING: see NTSB recommendations before holding your child on your lap or allowing someone to hold a child while acting as pilot in command).
+- A child under the age of two may be held by an adult (See NTSB recommendations before holding your child on your lap or allowing someone to hold a child while acting as pilot in command).

 - Booster seats, vest-and-harness restraints, and lap help restraints are not approved by the FAA.

-- Keep in mind the child restraint systems must be properly installed and used within the guidelines of the restraint system manufacturer with regards to weight, height, etc.
+- Keep in mind that child restraint systems must be properly installed and used within the guidelines of the restraint system manufacturer with regards to weight, height, etc.

 If you are flying as pilot in command of a part 91 operation, you must ensure that your passengers are properly restrained.

-Yes.
-If your child is still in a car seat, you should bring it on board the airplane.
-In a commercial airplane, this will likely require purchasing a ticket for them.
+If your child is still in a car seat, you should bring it onboard the airplane.
+In a commercial airplane, this will likely require purchasing a separate seat ticket for the child.
 In a private general aviation airplane, it will not.
-Most car seats you can buy at the store are approved by the FAA for use while flying, but if you're not sure, check for the red letters on the label of the car seat.
+Most car seats you buy at stores are approved by the FAA for use while flying.
+However, if you're not sure, check for the red letters on the label of the car seat.

 Booster seats are not approved for flight, either for general aviation or for airline flying.
 According to the FAA, booster seats do not meet federal regulation standards and should not be used.
 Children under 40 pounds should ride in a car seat; children over 40 pounds can ride with an airplane seatbelt alone.